 Imkhitha’s story began in 2020 when she was introduced to chess through a school programme at Isigcawu Primary.
 It didn’t take long for her teachers and coaches to realise she had something special — but talent didn’t bring her easy wins.

-“She lost every single game in her first tournament,” Thando remembers.
+“She lost every single game in her first tournament,” Thando remembered.
 “But what stood out wasn’t the loss — it was how she responded.
 She didn’t cry.
 She didn’t complain.
 She asked when the next tournament was.”

 “She kept showing up, kept learning, and kept improving.”